-Each plasma cell produces one of five types of antibodies: IaG, IaA, IaE or IgD.
+Each plasma cell produces one of five types of antibodies: IgG, IgA, IgM, IgE or IgD, and either kappa or lambda.
 Myeloma cells produce many copies of its antibody.
-The most common type of myeloma is IgG (occurring in approximately 50 percent of patients), in which the monoclonal protein is composed of two heavy chains and two light chains (see Figure 2 on page 8).
+The most common type of myeloma is IgG kappa (occurring in approximately 52 percent of patients), in which the monoclonal protein is composed of two heavy chains and two light chains (see Figure 2 on page 8).
 The next most common type is light chain myeloma, in which no intact immunoglobulin is produced.
-Some patients have the IgA type (about 20 percent of patients), and a small number of patients have the IgM type (about 0.5 percent of patients), the IgD type (about 2 percent of patients) or the IgE type of myeloma.
+Some patients have the IgA type (about 21 percent of patients), and a small number of patients have the IgM type (about 0.5 percent of patients), the IgD type (about 2 percent of patients) or the IgE type of myeloma.

 Protein Electrophoresis Tests.
 Serum protein electrophoresis (SPEP) and urine protein electrophoresis (UPEP) are tests in which proteins in blood and urine samples are separated so that individual antibodies can be identified and quantified.
 These tests are done in conjunction with immunofixation for example, serum immunofixation electrophoresis (SIFE), which identifies immunoglobulins in blood samples.
+See page 69.
 All five types of immunoglobulins (IgG, IgA, IgM, IgE, and IgD) are measured by these tests.
 If present, an excessive production of a monoclonal immunoglobulin may be shown in laboratory test results as a spike on a graph (M spike).
 Most patients with untreated myeloma have a monoclonal immunoglobulin spike in serum, urine, or both.